mac-dsl/CanGene/README.md

 3. ECG_drift_demo.ipynb
 - This Notebook demonstrates applying CanGene for generating a sample data stream with concept drift between ECG signals of varying frequencies to imitate different heart rates.
 - Parameters are defined in 'ECG_drift_demo_config.yaml'.
-- 2 streams of ECG data are used, one of which is transformed to create the increased heart rate ECG signal.
+- Two streams of ECG data are used, one of which is transformed to create the increased heart rate ECG signal.

 4.  moa_drift_generation.ipynb
 - This Notebook details the process of generating a drift between two source data streams without setting up a config file.